lkforward/SLAM2D/README.md

 # SLAM2D
 An implementation of Simultaneous Localization and Mapping (SLAM) algorithm in a 2D environment.

-# Prerequisite
+## Prerequisite and Usage

-# Usage
+You can use the notebook file to see how it works step by step.
+You will only need the robot.py and helper.py.

-# Reference
+## Reference